Germany, Netherlands suspend deportations to Afghanistan

 BERLIN (AP) — Germany and the Netherlands have suspended any deportations of migrants to Afghanistan due to the tense security situation as Taliban insurgents make sweeping gains in the Central Asian country.

-German Interior Minister Horst Seehofer ordered the suspension “for the time being,” spokesman Steve Alter said Wednesday.
-Earlier, Alter said that almost 30,000 Afghans in Germany are currently required to leave the country.
+Almost 30,000 Afghans in Germany, many of them failed asylum-seekers, are currently required to leave the country.

+Germany's interior minister said the decision was taken due to concerns for the safety of those involved in the deportation.
+A deportation of six Afghan citizens to Kabul planned for Aug.
+3 was canceled at short notice due to a bomb attack in the Afghan capital.

+“The security situation on the ground is changing so quickly at the moment that we can't fulfill (our responsibility for the safety) of the deportees, the staff accompanying them or the flight crews,” Interior Minister Horst Seehofer said.

 In the Netherlands, Justice State Secretary Ankie Broekers-Knol wrote to parliament that changes in Afghanistan were so unpredictable “that a decision was taken to impose a departure moratorium.”